olang-mirror/olang/docs/pages/contribute.md

 1. Write single-purpose commits.
 2. Write a meaningful commit message.
 3. Every commit must be production ready.
-    - If the tests or the linter fail, you should not create a fix commit.
+    - If the tests or the format check fail, you should not create a fix commit.
 Instead, you should amend the commit that caused the issue and then resend the patchset.

 ### Step 2: Create your patch